shader-slang/slang/docs/user-guide/07-autodiff.md

 ## Backward Propagation Function

 A backward propagation function propagates the derivative of the function output to all the input parameters simultaneously.
-Given an orignal function, the signature of its backward propagation function is computed using the following rules:
+Given an orignal function, the signature of its backward propagation function is determined using the following rules:
 - A back-prop function always returns `void`.
 - A differentiable `in` parameter of type `T` will become an `inout DifferentialPair<T>` parameter, where the original value part of the differential pair contains the original value of the parameter to pass into the back-prop function.
 The propagated derivative will be written to the derivative part of the differential pair after the back-prop function returns.
 The initial derivative value of the pair is ignored as input.
 - A differentiable `out` parameter of type `T` will become an `in T.Differential` parameter, carrying the result derivative of the return value to propagate back to other input parameters.
 - A differentiable `inout` parameter of type `T` will become an `inout DifferentialPair<T>` parameter, where the original value of the argument, along with the resulting derivative of the argument is passed as input to the back-prop function as the original and derivative part of the pair.
 The propagated derivative to this input parameter will be written back and replace the derivative part of the pair.
+The resulting primal value will *not* be written back to the parameter.
-- A differentialbe return value of type `R` will become an additional `in R.Differential` parameter at the end of the back-prop function parameter list, carrying the result derivative of the return value to propagate back to the input parameters.
+- A differentiable return value of type `R` will become an additional `in R.Differential` parameter at the end of the back-prop function parameter list, carrying the result derivative of the return value to propagate back to the input parameters.
 - A non-differential return value of type `NDR` will be dropped.
 - A non-differential `in` parameter of type `ND` will remain unchanged in the back-prop function.
 - A non-differentiable `out` parameter of type `ND` will be removed from the parameter list of the back-prop function.